wyne-ybanez/personal-portfolio-master/README.md

 - It will display 4 projects.
 The projects will for the mean time link to external third-party websites however, in future I will link my other completed projects to this section.

-- It will consist of 4 projects supported by descriptive text at the side.
+- It will consist of 4 projects supported by descriptive text at the side just as specified on the wireframe.

 [Screenshot](assets/readMe/projects-sc.png)